Anne of Denmark: Later years and illness

 In December 1617 the Venetian ambassador Piero Contarini had to wait a few days to get an audience with her because of illness.
 He described her appearance at Somerset House.
 She was seated under a canopy of gold brocade.
 Her costume was pink and gold, low cut at the front in an oval shape, and her farthingale was four feet wide.
 Her hair was dressed with diamonds and other jewels and extended in rays, or like the petals of a sunflower, with artificial hair.
 She had two little dogs who barked at the ambassador.
 Contarini had a second audience with Anne in December and was led through private corridors in the palace by a richly dressed lady in waiting carrying a candle.

 On 9 April 1618 she was well enough to make a shopping trip incognito to the Royal Exchange, and was discovered, drawing a crowd of onlookers.
 She had a nosebleed at Oatlands in September 1618 that confined her to bed and disrupted her travel plans.
 Lucy, Countess of Bedford, thought it had weakened her, and she appeared "dangerously ill".
 In November, a comet was interpreted as a portent of her death, but she was reported to be in good health and had watched a fox hunt from her bedroom window.
+Lady Anne Clifford recorded that Anne was ill throughout Christmas and missed seeing masque performed at the Whitehall Banqueting House.